jlparkI/AntPack/README.md

 single chains, so if your input data contains both paired and single chains, it's ok to default to using PairedChainAnnotator.
 (SingleChain will be much faster, so if you know you're dealing with single chains only, always use SingleChainAnnotator instead.)
+You can also use SingleChainAnnotator on chains that may be single or paired; if you set it to look for a specific chain type (e.g. heavy), it will extract that chain from paired sequences.

 ## Coming soon